A Communication-First Account of Explanation: Explaining Explanation

 \subsection{Minimality and Simplicity}

 Good explanations are often minimal (have no redundant information) and simple (easily comprehended by the listener).
-We model this using a standard modification to RSA, adding a term to the speaker utility to reflect the \textit{cost} of selecting the message.\footnote{Philosophers of science often cash out minimality in terms of \textit{length} in some description language \citep{Kitcher1981}.
-But when we move to a more cognitive perspective, it's clear that length is at best an imperfect heuristic for the relevant sense of minimality.
-Short messages may be obscure, whilst longer messages may be cumbersome.
-See, e.g., \citet{ylikoski2010DissectingExplanatoryPower, lage2019evaluationhumaninterpretabilityexplanation}.}
+We model this using a standard modification to RSA, adding a term to the speaker utility to reflect the \textit{cost} of selecting the message.

-As we saw in \autoref{section: longer explanations are better}, there are situations in which longer explanations are intuitively better than shorter explanations.
-Indeed, psychologists of explanation emphasise that people often prefer explanations that cite more causal mechanisms rather than fewer \citep{zemla2017evaluating,zemla2023not,vrantsidis2024inside}.
-Our model reflects this.
-Consider \autoref{example: roommate theft}, with Bob's knowledge state as in \autoref{fig:knowledge_state_roommate_theft}.
-Recall that Bob has asked why his milk has been depleted; he knows that either Charlie or Dana (or both) were culprits (contexts $\mathbf{u}_{C}$, $\mathbf{u}_{D}$ and $\mathbf{u}_{C,D}$, respectively).
-Let's suppose that Bob has asked the question so as to know which roommate(s) to confront (and Alice knows this).
-He wants to confront a roommate iff they have taken his milk.
-We can model the decision problem in the following table (as always, the precise pay-offs are arbitrary, since we are interested in demonstrating a qualitative effect):
+Philosophers of science often cash out minimality and simplicity in terms of \textit{length} in some description language \citep{Kitcher1981}.\footnote{There's another sense of simplicity sometimes used by philosophers of science, where a scientific theory's simplicity tracks its ontological parsimony.
+We use `simplicity' in a different way here.} In this section, we take a more practical, cognitive perspective on minimality and simplicity: different acts of communication resulting in the same cognitive update by the listener can differ in the practical or cognitive resources (of both speaker and listener) required to achieve the update.
+When we move to this more practical perspective, it's clear that length is at best an imperfect heuristic for the relevant sense of minimality and simplicity.
+Short messages may be obscure, whilst longer messages may be less cumbersome \citep{ylikoski2010DissectingExplanatoryPower, lage2019evaluationhumaninterpretabilityexplanation}.